mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/commit-message-conventions.md

 * is evaluated against the entire commit message
 * needs to *match* the entire commit message in order to be selected
+* can match multiple portions of the commit message, in which case its capturing group are evaluated for each match
 * uses a well defined set of *named capturing group* in order to return structured fields

 The named capturing groups are: